RED CELLS

 TOO MANY RED CELLS BEING DESTROYED IN THE BODY (hemolysis)

-TOO MANY RED CELLS BEING LOST FROM THE BODY (acute hemorrhage)
+TOO MANY RED CELLS BEING LOST FROM THE BODY (acute hemorrhage -- the problem is lack of circulating volume)

 ENOUGH HEMOGLOBIN NOT BEING MADE